 2. Set Milestone Deadlines

 Assign each part with a deadline to hit a certain milestone that will allow you to move on to the next step, and use these self-imposed deadlines to help with prioritizing.
 This way rather than just seeing the final deadline, which may seem like it is far off into the future, you’ll have a clear understanding of the smaller steps involved in the project and what you need to do now in order to stay on pace.

 Staying on pace with a project can also have an impact on everything else that you are working on.
 If one project gets off track, you may need to dedicate extra time to getting caught up, which of course takes time away from your other projects.
 So staying on course will allow you to prioritize effectively, rather than being forced to dedicate your time to catch up.

 3. Consider the Consequences

 Most likely there will be times where you’re not sure how you’re going to be able to get everything done.
 If you have several different things that are pressing for your attention and you’re not sure how to prioritize, consider the consequences of not getting the work done or not meeting the deadline.
-Chances are there will be much different consequences from one task to the next.
+Chances are there will be very different consequences from one task to the next.

 For example, you may have a client project that would be disastrous if you can’t meet the deadline.
 Maybe the client has other things, such as a marketing campaign, that are dependent upon you getting your work done by a specific date.
 On the other hand, you may have a client project that has an upcoming deadline, but there really are no significant consequences if it falls a little behind schedule.